Victoria and Albert Museum: Ceramics

 Many famous potters, such as Josiah Wedgwood, William De Morgan and Bernard Leach as well as Mintons & Royal Doulton are represented in the collection.
-There is an extensive collection of Delftware produced in both Britain and Holland, which includes a circa 1695 flower pyramid over a metre in height.
+There is an extensive collection of Delftware produced in both Britain and Holland, which includes a c.
+1695 flower pyramid over a metre in height.
 Bernard Palissy has several examples of his work in the collection including dishes, jugs and candlesticks.
 The largest objects in the collection are a series of elaborately ornamented ceramic stoves from the 16th and 17th centuries, made in Germany and Switzerland.
-There is an unrivalled collection of Italian maiolica and lustreware from Spain.
+There is an unrivalled collection of Italian maiolica and Spanish lustreware.
 The collection of Iznik pottery from Turkey is the largest in the world.